 Don’t let a paid-off mortgage fool you into believing your home equity is safe.
-Rising property costs are becoming a real threat.
+In reality, rising property costs and inflation are becoming a real threat to your long-term home value.

 The Downsizer’s Dilemma